jctanner/odh-security-2.0/docs/JUPYTER-ARCHITECTURE.md

 4. The `kustomization.yaml` then patches the `manager` Deployment for the `odh-notebook-controller`, setting the container image to the value from the `ConfigMap`.

-Therefore, to change the image used for the `odh-notebook-controller`, you must modify the `params.env` file.
+Therefore, to change the image used for the `odh-notebook-controller`, you must modify the source `params.env` file.

 #### Example: Changing the Notebook Controller Image

-To change the controller image to `registry.tannerjc.net/odh-notebooks:byoidc`, you would edit the `params.env` file as follows:
+To change the controller image to `registry.tannerjc.net/odh-notebooks:byoidc`, you would edit `/home/jtanner/workspace/github/jctanner.redhat/odh-security-2.0.test/src/kubeflow/components/odh-notebook-controller/config/base/params.env` as follows:

 **Before:**
 ```